PLEASE NOTE: We are transitioning to a new website. Please visit now us at leftforkbooks.com

 Editorial Staff / Masthead

-Ryan Forsythe (Publisher/Book Designer/Webmaster) – Originally from the suburbs of NE OH, Ryan now lives off-grid in the woods of SW OR.
+Ryan Forsythe (Publisher/Book Designer/Webmaster) is originally from the suburbs of NE OH.
+When not traveling, Ryan lives off-grid in the woods of SW OR.
 He is a writer, editor, teacher, artist, and dad.
 For four years he and wife Kaci ran a hostel in Redwood National Park, before temporarily relocating to San Diego.
-There he earned his MFA in Creative Writing, while also serving as Assistant Editor for Fiction International.
+There he earned his MFA in Creative Writing, while also serving as Associate Editor for Fiction International.
 A Co-Administrator at the Dome School, he also serves in the Adult Basic Skills department at Rogue Community College.

-Michael Spring (Flowstone Press Editor-in-Chief) – Michael Spring is the author of numerous books of poetry, and also a poetry editor for The Pedestal Magazine.
+Michael Spring (Flowstone Press Editor-in-Chief) is the author of numerous books of poetry, and also a poetry editor for The Pedestal Magazine.
 His awards include an honorable mention for the 2012 Eric Hoffer Book Award (for Root of Lightning), the 2013 Turtle Island Poetry Award (for Blue Wolf), and the Robert Graves Award (for a selection from Mudsong).
 Michael lives in Oregon where he teaches martial arts.